October is a very hot autumn month in

 Heat index

-The average heat index in October is calculated to be a burning hot 45°C (113°F).
+The heat index value during October is appraised at a burning hot 45°C (113°F).

 Humidity

-The average relative humidity in October in N'Djamena is 49%.
+The average relative humidity in October is 49%.

 Rainfall